 Writing about our courtship was my favorite piece of completing my memoir, God, the Devil, and Divorce.
 If you’re wondering if you’ll ever find love again, I hope that by knowing my journey, you might be encouraged.

 Linda M. Kurth is a writer and a divorced and remarried Christian.
-She is the author of the newly released eBook, God, the Devil, and Divorce: A Transformative Journey out of Emotional and Physical Abuse, available in paperback, March 2, 2021.
+She is the author of God, the Devil, and Divorce: A Transformative Journey out of Emotional and Physical Abuse, available in paperback and as an eBook.

 Free Resource Downloads